brigada-mx/web/README.md

 ### Committing
-Run `cp pre-commit .git/hooks` from the root of this repo.
+Run `cd .git/hooks && ln -s ../../pre-commit && cd -` from the root of this repo.
 The `pre-commit` hook fails if source code doesn't pass `flow` checks.

 ## Build